ltrujello/Monoidal_Coherence_and_Binary_Words/README.md

 * **Arrows**: Check this if you want to see the arrows.
 Imagining the vertices as the binary words, the edges can be thought of as "shift operations" which make a single change of paranthesization, possibly within some more complicated expression.

-* **Show vertices**: Check this if you want to ignore the vertices all together to just see the shape of the diagram itself.
+* **Show vertices**: Check this if you want to see the vertices; either the binary words or just the nodes.
+If this is unchecked, the vertices will be hidden.

+To read more about the associahedra, check out this nice [category cafe post](https://golem.ph.utexas.edu/category/2018/01/more_secrets_of_the_associahed.html).